cisco-ce/workspace-integrations-nodejs/samples/GETTING_STARTED.md

 # Getting started

-Pre requisites
+Requirements

-* Install node and npm (which versions min?)
+* Node and npm installed
-* Create a location in control hub for testing
+* Access to Control Hub

 ## Setting up and running a sample